Audiobooks

 Among the ffmpeg library’s versatile options is the ability to remove DRM from .aa and .aax files.
 However, command line programs can be intimidating and cryptic. inAudible eliminates the intimidation and also adds several other features.
 Unfortunately, inAudible is currently only available on torrenting sites.
 Torrenting is a way of distributing any kind of file but it has a bad reputation due to being a popular method of pirating media and software.
 This gives many people pause about obtaining inAudible even though it is neither pirated nor illegal.
 Also, torrenting sites are sometimes blocked by work, schools, public hotspots, and internet providers.
 This can make it impossible to obtain inAudible.

-Macsome Audiobook/itunes converter (macOS/Windows) is sporadically updated, and had trouble with recent iTunes.
+Macsome Audiobook/itunes converter (macOS/Windows) is sporadically updated, but sometimes works.

 tuneskit seemed to not work any longer last time I checked. (macOS/Windows)